zhg-kj/htv7/README.md

-# Hack Thte Valley 7 PROJECT: PrivateBit
+# Hack The Valley 7 PROJECT, Winner of The Best Use of DeSo Award: PrivateBit

 [privatebit.world](https://privatebit.world)